nf-core/differentialabundance/docs/usage.md

 ### annotation package identifiers for Affymetrix arrays

-For `study_type == 'affy_aray'`, default behaviour is to derve an annotation table while running the affy/justrma module based on the CDF name discovered there.
+For `-profile affy`, default behaviour is to derive an annotation table while running the affy/justrma module based on the CDF name discovered there.

 ### Your own features, or no features